isomerpages/nhg-jsmc/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: Abstract Submission
+        - title: Abstract Submissions
           date: 08 April 2025
-          announcement: "Open for submissions!
-Closing date for abstract submission: 19th May 2025"
+          announcement: Open for submissions!
+Closing date for abstract submissions is on the 19th May 2025.
           link_text: Click Here To Submit
           link_url: https://for.sg/nhgnursingconf
         - title: Conference Registration